sysctl (io-sock)

 Variables

 The variables that are available to you depend on what you're running on your machine; the io-sock-specific variables that are likely of most interest are listed below.
-For information about determining the meaning of other variables, see the FreeBSD docs for sysctl() and sysctlbyname() (https://www.freebsd.org/cgi/man.cgi?query=sysctl&sektion=3&manpath=FreeBSD+13.0-RELEASE+and+Ports).
+For information about determining the meaning of other variables, see the FreeBSD docs for sysctl() and sysctlbyname() (https://www.freebsd.org/cgi/man.cgi?query=sysctl&sektion=3&manpath=FreeBSD+13.5-RELEASE+and+Ports).
+Some FreeBSD variables that can affect performance are discussed in the Tuning the io-sock networking stack chapter.

 A process with appropriate privilege can change the value of any variables that are not read-only.
 All values are integers unless otherwise indicated.